genki-tx/SimpleCleanArchitectureBlazorWebAssy/README.md

 ![fig](docs/images/components.png)

 ## Dependency Injection
-If you make a loosely coupled software, you need to consider "how to resolve the dependency," meaning who will create the instance.
-Dependency Injection(DI) in in charge of this functionality.
-Since DI is popular software design pattern, please search it if you want to more.
+If you make a loosely coupled software, you need to consider "how to resolve the dependency", meaning who will create the instance.
+Dependency Injection(DI) is in charge of this functionality.
+Since DI is a popular software design pattern, please search it if you want to more.
 Since ASP.NET supports dependency injection on its framework, we use that DI method in this example.
 You can read the detail on Microsoft's document: [ASP.NET Core Blazor dependency injection](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/dependency-injection?view=aspnetcore-5.0&pivots=webassembly)

 ## Reactive Programming